Darren-Choo/SC1015-DataSci-AI_Python/README.md

 7. [References](#References)

 ## Problem Formulation
+- To find out what variables are the most important in predicting life ladder.
 - To build a model that best predicts the life ladder of different countries considering various regression models.

 ## Models Used